godai78/LLM/making_zines.md

 ## Making zines

-Creating and distributing zines on a budget is totally doable with some creativity and resourcefulness.
-Here’s a step-by-step guide to help you:

 ### Plan Your Zine

 * Decide on a theme or focus for your zine (e.g., art, poetry, activism, personal essays).
-* Determine the format: A5, A6, or even a simple single-sheet foldable zine to save on printing.
+* Determine the format: A5, A6, or even a simple single-sheet foldable zine.
 * Keep it short to minimize printing costs.

 ### Design and Layout